reakaleek/docs-builder/docs/contribute/locally.md

 :::::{step} Run docs-builder

 Run the `docs-builder` binary with the `serve` command to build and serve the content set to http://localhost:3000.
-Specify the path to the `docset.yml` file that you want to build with `-p`.
+If necessary, specify the path to the `docset.yml` file that you want to build with `-p`.

 For example: